sofa-org/sofa-gitbook/technical-design/fees.md

 > 💰 SOFA will collect 15% of the user's option premium as a base trading fee.
 Furthermore, in the event of a 'winning' payout occurring for the user, a further 15% settlement fee will be charged against the total Gross Upside Payout.

-At SOFA, we are committed to creating a fair and transparent financial ecosystem where users can democratically invest in a wide gamut of structured products with transparent and fair pricing from market makers.
+At SOFA, we are committed to creating a fair and transparent financial ecosystem where users can democratically purchase in a wide gamut of structured products with transparent and fair pricing from market makers.
 Furthermore, **as a fully decentralized project, we want to ensure that any protocol gains are primarily shared with our underlying users**, ensuring full incentive alignment rather than privileged payouts to special interest groups.
 As such, we have devised a series of fee structures with **'fair-launch' tokenomics to ensure proper value-accrual and support long-term platform longevity**.
 There will be no VC joy-riding or exit-liquidity dumps within SOFA.

 ## Protocol Revenue